SpencerMycek/KineticistExpandedElements/README.md

 - Change: Telekinetic Blasts now use Battering Blast projectiles (Looks more "Force-y")
 - Change: The display name of the extended Spell Deflection variant was changed to better distinguish itself

+- Fix Wild Talents can now be picked with DarkCodex's ExtraWildTalents feat, if that mod is installed
+- Force Blast now does Composite Energy Damage, instead of simple
+- Many Foe and Foe Throw now deal the correct amount of damage
+- Telekinetic Finesse now adds 1/2 kineticist level to Trickery

 ## Known Issues

 ### Disintigration Infusion